Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

    2. **RG_LOCATION** - location of target resource group
    3. **GITHUB_REPO_URL** - URL of your forked github repo
    4. **GITHUB_PAT_TOKEN** - a Github PAT token.
 Generate them [here](https://github.com/settings/tokens).
 This requires "repo" scope.
    5. **AZURESQL_SRVR_PASSWORD** - Password of the admin account for your AzureSQL server instance.
-Default usernamen: sqlAdmin.
+Default username: *sqlAdmin*.
 5. Run `./deploy.sh`.

-Notes that in case of any errors midway through the script, in order to rerun the deployment, you may need to perform some cleanup of any deployed resources.
+Note that in case of any errors midway through the script, in order to rerun the deployment, you may need to perform some cleanup of any deployed resources.
 See [Cleanup](./README.md#Cleanup
 ) below.

+### Deployed resources

 Once you've setup the sample, you should have the following deployed:
 1. Azure resource group with a AzureSQL server and database called `salesdb`.
    ![azuresql_azure_resources](./docs/images/azuresql_azure_resources.PNG)

 2. A service principal with collaborator rights over the deployed resource group.

 3. Two Azure DevOps service connections found under `Project Settings > Service Connections`:
    1. **azure-mdw-dataops** - An AzureRM service connection configured with the Service Principal.
 This is used to deploy to the AzureSQL database.
    2. **github-mdw-dataops** - A Github service connection used to pull from the forked repository.
 It uses the Github PAT token to authenticate.
 ![azuresql_devops_service_connections](./docs/images/azuresql_service_connections.PNG)

 4. Three Azure DevOps pipelines found under `Pipelines > Builds`.
 See [Key concepts/Azure DevOps Pipelines](./README.md#Azure-DevOps-Pipelines) below for explanation of each:
    1. azuresql-validate-pr
    2. azuresql-build